-The Arcadia II is a magnificent 17m craft built of huon pine in 1939.
+The Arcadia II is a magnificent 17m craft built of huon pine in 1939 and listed on the Australian register of Historic Vessels in 2009.
 She has a leisurely cruising speed of 9 knots.
 Originally a luxury pleasure craft based in Hobart, it was requisitioned to serve in the Second World War in New Guinea as a supply ship.
 After some seasons as a scallop fishing boat on the East coast working from the Coles Bay area, the Arcadia was commissioned as a cruise boat on Macquarie Harbour and the Gordon River in 1961.
 In 1970 she moved to Pieman River where she faithfully served her new owners, the Ellis brothers, who introduced the first regular cruises on the Pieman River.

 The Arcadia II travelled to Launceston in 2006, where she was refurbished, refitted and returned to her original pristine condition.
 The journey out of the Heads and back, was the first since 1970.
 The Arcadia II is the only huon pine river cruiser still operating anywhere in the world.